You open the email.

 This is where you stop proving and start positioning.

-High-potential talent is discussed long before that.
+High-potential candidates are discussed long before roles are posted.

-You get blindsided
+You get blindsided when someone else is chosen.

-You shape how you’re evaluated
+You know how you're being evaluated and you're shaping it.

-You're name comes up before the roles exist
+Your name comes up before roles exist.

 You stop waiting and START CELEBRATING YOUR PROMOTIONS!